timrighettini/CSCI_201_Restaurant_v4.2/README.txt

 1. Click the “Add” button for SDWaiters, and add in as many shared data waiters as you want.
 2. Assign them to a customer, and everything will take off from there.

-Scenario #4:
+Scenario #4:  Unit Test Your Cashier
 How to Run/Grade:
 This is really easy, if you are using Eclipse.
-If that is the case, just run the test class.
+If that is the case, just run the test class and you will see the results of every test method within the JUnit dialog box.
 Every Test Method name explains what the test is, and comments further elaborate upon it within each method.
 It is located in the test directory.

 For v4.1: